Chapter Twenty Four: Lies (Part Five)

 The Jedi continued staring down the unwaveringly calm Sith.
 “Are you forgetting about the squad of soldiers, each ready to shoot you dead?”

 The Darth let out a brief sigh.
 “I suppose you’re right.”

 The Sith took a deep breath and closed his eyes.
 A moment later, he released a torrent of Force energy, kicking up a wall of mud all around him high into the air, completely blocking the trooper’s line of sight.
 As the pillar of wet dirt stalled and fell back to the ground, the soldiers were stunned to see the Sith Lord was missing.
 Their target lost, the troopers could do nothing but ponder as a fine mist of water settled on their armor.

 “A fine show, Sith, but-“ the Jedi began to say, before being interrupted by the howling yelp of one of the troopers under his command.
 One by one the circle of soldiers began to panic, waving their weapons around in all directions.

 “Oh no… oh no!
 AH!” one shouted before discharging his rifle, sending a blaster bolt flying into a nearby compatriot.
 The formation began to break, each soldier seemingly fighting some invisible foe.
 Meanwhile, the Jedi looked on with confusion, eyes dead set upon the elderly Sith who had not budged an inch from his original spot.

-“The mind is a curious thing, you know,” Omnus commented.
+“The mind is a curious thing, you know,” Omnus stated, utterly nonchalant.
 “It’s a shame they don’t receive the same training I assume you Jedi do.
 And don’t bother trying to help them.
 They can’t hear you, or me.
-And if you lay a hand on one you’re liable to get shot.”
+And if you lay a hand on one, you’re liable to get shot.”

 “The offer to surrender still stands,” Omnus stated.
 “I can save the remaining few.”